Reviewed by: HU Medical Review Board | Last reviewed: November 2021 | Last updated: August 2023

-People often have a short-term cough because of a cold, flu, or other respiratory infection or virus.
-This kind of cough goes away completely after a few days or weeks.
-A cough is called “persistent” if it lasts for a long period of time, such as for many weeks or months.
+It is common for people to have a short-term cough because of a cold, flu, or other respiratory infection or virus.
+This kind of cough goes away after a few days or weeks.
+A cough is called persistent if it lasts for a long period of time, such as for many weeks or months.1

-Coughing caused by COPD is often productive.
-This means that the cough produces mucus, which is also called sputum or phlegm.
-The cough pushes the mucus up through the airways and into the throat and then mouth.
-For this reason, many people with COPD need to “clear their throats” often, especially in the morning.
-This mucus can be clear or white, yellow, or green in color.
-But if the mucus is not clear, it may be a sign of a respiratory infection.
+A cough caused by COPD may be productive or non-productive.
+A productive cough produces mucus, which is also called sputum or phlegm.
+The cough pushes the mucus up through the airways and into the throat and then the mouth.
+This mucus can be clear, white, yellow, or green in color.
+If the mucus is not clear, it may be a sign of a respiratory infection.2,3

-Some coughs serve a useful and important purpose of clearing mucus from the airways.
-In those cases, it can be better not to prevent the coughing.2
+Treatment for a persistent cough depends on several factors.
+Some coughs can be useful and important because they clear mucus from the airways.
+In these cases, it can be better to not prevent the coughing.2

 If the mucus is thick and difficult to cough up, you can try drinking a lot of water to thin it.
 Using a humidifier or taking a hot steamy shower can also temporarily loosen mucus.1,2

 For some people, coughing might become painful or difficult to control.
 This type of cough can also cause complications like rib fractures.
 In this case, a doctor may recommend other treatment.1,3

 A doctor may also recommend using a type of drug called a bronchodilator to treat coughing.
 Bronchodilators are usually given in an inhaler and can be short- or long-acting.
 They work by relaxing the muscles around the airways.2